Copenhagen Suborbitals: HEAT-2X

-The HEAT-1600 LE and HEAT-1600 (after the 1600 mm diameter of the rockets), were the biggest rocket concept by the group, and was in pre-production in 2013.
-However, the 1600 mm diameter rocket and capsule concept was abandoned in 2014, in favour of the 950 mm diameter Spica rocket and capsule.
-HEAT-1600 LE was to be a full size version of the HEAT-1600 with only one TM-65 engine.
-The HEAT-1600 was planned to fly with a single 260 kN engine or a cluster of 4 x TM-65 engines fed by turbo pumps on a single stage.
+RC-A1 Rocket and Recruits Initiative

+The Recruits Initiative, launched in 2021, was designed to attract and educate talented young individuals in the fields of rocket science and technology.
+The initiative also aimed at enhancing Danish expertise within the space and defense industries by fostering the development of skilled professionals.
+This project contributes to the success of the Spica project and it also strengthens the competitiveness of Danish businesses in the growing global space industry.

+The Recruit Rocket is a single-stage rocket designed and developed by the recruits team at Copenhagen Suborbitals.
+The rocket measures 5 meters in length from nose to engine, with a total weight, including fuel, of approximately 165 kg.
+Instead of a turbopump, it is powered by a dynamic pressure-regulating system (DPR).
+The BPM5 engine has been refined to the maximum during the rocket’s development, and through optimizing the design, it has achieved an impressive performance of 10 kN.
+The rocket’s top speed with a 5 kN motor is estimated to be 475 m/s, which is 1710 km/h.
+The project has provided a unique opportunity for the new members to gain hands-on experience, not only with the fundamental aspects of rocket design but also equipping them with the ability to tackle the various challenges that arise during rocket projects.
+As of 2024, the rocket is set for static testing in early 2025.

-Space capsules
+Space Capsules

 Tycho Brahe

-The micro space craft (MSC), named Tycho Brahe after the Danish astronomer, has a steel pressure hull, with room for one passenger.
+The micro space craft (MSC), named Tycho Brahe after the Danish astronomer, has a steel pressure hull with room for one passenger.

 The passenger would be able to view the outside through a Perspex dome.
-The occupant would fly in a half-standing/half-sitting position, in a specially designed seat, and wearing anti-G trousers to avoid blackout.
+The occupant would fly in a half-standing, half-sitting position in a specially designed seat and would be wearing anti-G trousers to avoid blackout.
 Another compartment contains both the high-speed drogue parachute and the low-speed main parachutes for deceleration.
-The sheer volume of the MSC will provide the buoyancy in the water upon touchdown.
+The volume of the MSC will provide the buoyancy in the water upon touchdown.

-The first MSC was christened "Tycho Brahe 1" and its first flight was uncrewed using a crash test dummy.
-A new aluminium MSC called MAX-1 named after Maxime Faget was under development but has been abandoned, according to the group, due to the physiological problems associated with rapid acceleration of a human in standing position.
+The first MSC was christened "Tycho Brahe 1" and its first flight was not crewed, instead using a crash test dummy.
+A new aluminum MSC called MAX-1 named after Maxime Faget was under development but has been abandoned, according to the group, due to the physiological problems associated with rapid acceleration of a human in standing position.
 The craft is now on display in the Tycho Brahe Planetarium in Copenhagen.